michelesr/thesis/src/e2e.md

 have to be applied two times with different window dimensions.

 In order to repeat two times the tests the `map()` method of `Array` objects can be exploited. *The map() method creates a new array with the results of calling a provided function on every element in this array* @mdn-map.
-With the `map()` method an array of index can be created and these index are used as parameter for the execution of test routines:
+With the `map()` method an array of indexes can be created and these indexes can be used as parameter for the execution of test routines:

     [0,1].map(function(index) {